sgreenhill/aria/doc/OMake.md

     compile: "Ofront+ -88 -s -e"

-The compile command should only specify flags that are common to all modules in the project.
+The compile command should only define flags that are common to all modules in the project.
 Additional flags may be appended based on file type.

 Similarly, the link command is defined by the `link` option: